The Collapse of Atomically-Cooled Primordial Haloes. I. High Lyman-Werner Backgrounds: Results

 If the rotation of the disk is Keplerian, $\kappa$ reduces to the rotational frequency.
 The Q parameter represents the ability of restorative forces in the disk (rotation and pressure gradients) to counteract gravitational perturbations.
 If Q falls below unity, perturbations in the disk grow rather than dampen, and it is prone to fragmentation at that radius.

-Radial profiles of the Toomre parameter for the disks in haloes 2, 10, and 20 are shown in Figure~\ref{fig:toomre}.
-As discussed earlier, the disk in halo 10 is relatively stable and does not produce long-lived fragments until 1.14 Myr.
-However, as shown in the Toomre plots, regions of the disk are nevertheless prone to gravitational instabilities at early times, but these regions are confined to the central regions of the disk.
-The instabilities distort the spiral arms near their base and create turbulence there but do not break them up or produce long-lived clumps.
-The initial appearance of clumps at 1.14 Myr coincides with $Q$ dropping below 1 at $r \sim$ 1.5 pc and the first clumps appear in our model at this radius.
-As the disk continues to grow in mass and surface area more of it becomes Toomre unstable and clumps appear over larger ranges in radius.
+Radial profiles of the Toomre parameter for the disks in haloes 10, 12, and 1 are shown in Figure~\ref{fig:toomre} for the times in Figure~\ref{fig:evol}.
+At 0.226 kyr in halo 10, $Q$ is greater than 1 at all radii and, as shown in Figure~\ref{fig:evol}, the disk is stable.
+At 1.029 Myr $Q$ dips below 1 at $\sim$ 0.25 pc and 0.75 pc and the disk becomes prone to gravitiational instabilities that distort the spiral arms near their base and create turbulence but do not break them up or produce long-lived clumps at this time.
+However, the instabilities persist and later cause the disk to fragment at 1.14 Myr and produce the clumps visible at 1.261 Myr. $Q$ falls below 1 over a greater range of radii by this time because of the growth of the disk in mass and surface area but it again exceeds 1 everywhere by 2.006 Myr, when the fragments have coalesced into a satellite disk whose orbit around the main disk has stabilised it against fragmentation.

-In contrast to the disk in halo 10, the disk in halo 2 exhibits multiple episodes of fragmentation from early times.
-This fact is reflected in its Toomre profiles, which lie below 1 at most radii except at 947 kyr, where most of the instabilities are confined to the central regions of the disk.
-As the disk grows in mass, more of it becomes subject to gravitational instabilities.
-This is a general trend also found in halo 10.
-The locations of clumps at birth again correspond to radii where $Q <$ 1.

-The disk in halo 20 also fragments at early times (less than 1 Myr), which is consistent with its Toomre profiles at those times.
-They fall below 1 at several radii at various stages of evolution, but by 1.19 Myr the disk has stabilised and no longer fragments.
-This happens because clumps at earlier times are swept up into a satellite accretion disk that later rivals the main disk in mass, and their mutual orbit stabilises them against further fragmentation as discussed earlier.
-When fragments form at early to intermediate times their positions again correspond to radial intervals in which $Q <$ 1.